koxudaxi/datamodel-code-generator/README.md

-  --field-constraints   Use field constraints and not con* annotations --snake-case-field    Change camel-case field name to snake-case --strip-default-none  Strip default None on fields --custom-template-dir CUSTOM_TEMPLATE_DIR
+  --field-constraints   Use field constraints and not con* annotations --snake-case-field    Change camel-case field name to snake-case --strip-default-none  Strip default None on fields --allow-population-by-field-name
+                        Allow population by field name --use-default         Use default value even if a field is required --disable-timestamp   Disable timestamp on file headers --custom-template-dir CUSTOM_TEMPLATE_DIR
                         Custom template directory
   --extra-template-data EXTRA_TEMPLATE_DATA